 Studies will be conducted in small cohorts of patients to establish safety and tolerability as well as to detect early efficacy of novel, intensified regimens in order to accelerate development of promising regimens.
 CONNECT will work collaboratively to translate feasible, tolerable and promising novel regimens in children with newly-diagnosed, high-risk, poor-prognosis CNS malignancies to larger consortia with appropriate infrastructure to conduct definitive phase II and III trials (e.g. COG, SIOPE, others).

-- CONNECT 2007 study support – Phase I & II Study of Lutathera in Pediatric and Young Adult Patients with Recurrent and/or Progressive CNS Tumors Which Express Somatostatin Type 2A Receptors and Demonstrate Uptake on DOTATATE PET
+- CONNECT2007 - Phase I/II Study of Lutathera in Pediatric and Young Adult Patients with Recurrent and/or Progressive High-Grade Central Nervous System (CNS) Tumors and Meningiomas which Express Somatostatin Type 2A Receptors and Demonstrate Uptake on DOTATATE